 The Garden of Colour at Claire House Children's Hospice

-The journey starts at the 'Creation Station', passes 'Falling Leaves' and leads into the 'Rainbow Meadow', onto 'A Quiet Place' and finally, 'Birch Hill', where wildflower edges to long grass and spring bulbs line a meandering mown path through the trees.
+The journey starts at the 'Creation Station', where children and their families can get their hands dirty and experience nature, up close and personal, whatever the weather.
+It passes through 'Falling Leaves', where multi-coloured perspex leaves hang perfectly to catch the light throughout the day.
+'Rainbow Meadow' follows, then a space for reflection called 'A Quiet Place' and finally, 'Birch Hill', where wildflowers, long grass and spring bulbs line a meandering, mown path through the trees.

-Clare Doig, a palliative care nurse specialist at Claire House commented at the ceremony: “This fabulous garden... it's amazing.
+Clare Doig, a palliative care nurse specialist at the hospice commented at the opening ceremony: “This fabulous garden... it's amazing.
 A lot of our children need a lot of sensory input and the garden is full of colour...
 We've already noticed a lot of birds, bees and butterflies have come to the garden.”

-Take a look at our Picture Gallery for pictures of the project as it has progressed.
+Take a look at our Picture Gallery for more pictures of the project as it has progressed.